JellyJoe198/Word-finder/README.md

 ## Dictionary generator
 The generator is based on a similar concept but it takes dictionaries and filters them based on certain criteria.
-I used it to generate the dictionary sorter uses.
+I used it to generate the dictionary that the sorter uses.